Dusky Sound: History

-A large battle between Ngati Moi Moi (the lost tribe) and Ngai Tahu.
-It is said that Ngati Moi Moi took their last stand on the beach but were killed.
+A large battle between Ngāti Moi Moi (the lost tribe) and Ngāi Tahu.
+It is said that Ngāti Moi Moi took their last stand on the beach but were killed.

 Cook saw the place as a good harbour for ships entering the Pacific from Europe by the shortest route, highlighting its maritime significance and overlooking its land-locked character.
 This gave it an unusual prominence in earliest European visits which disappeared as Europeans became more familiar with New Zealand's geography.